jekyll/jekyll/docs/_docs/step-by-step/09-collections.md

 collections:
   authors:
 ```
+(Be careful!
+A YAML file use spaces as indentation, you can use 2 or 4 spaces for indentation, but no tab)

 To (re)load the configuration, restart the jekyll server.
 Press `Ctrl`+`C` in your terminal to stop the server, and then `jekyll serve` to restart it.